Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Option 3 — Skilled Migration Visas

-Use your 485 time to gain Australian work experience and move towards PR through the points-tested or employer-sponsored streams:
+Use your 485 time to gain experience and move toward PR:

 Plan from Day One

-Choosing a regional university from the start and living in that region on your 485 sets you up for both the Second 485 and regional PR pathways.
-Regional areas also attract additional points in the skills assessment system.
+Choosing a regional campus from the start sets you up for both the second 485 and regional PR points.

 • Faster PR timelines in many regional states

-💡 Strategy tip for Indian students: A PhD student from India can stay up to 4 years on the 485 — and if they studied and lived in a regional area, add another 1–2 years with the Second 485.
-That's potentially 5–6 years to build your PR application before settling permanently.
+💡 Strategy tip: A PhD from India can stay up to 4 years on the first 485 — and with regional study, add another 1–2 years via the second 485.
+That's potentially 5–6 years to build a PR application.

-→ Talk to a G2H counsellor about your specific situation — completely free
+→ Talk to a G2H counsellor about your situation — completely free

 Life on the 485